Quad State Quad Buster

-- Transport to start: Need 3(?)
+- Transport to start: Need min 3(maybe more if there are more runners?)
 (Approx time needed - 5am-8am) May need more or less depending on field size and sizes of vehicles available.

 The above is an ideal breakdown of the work but may not suit your schedule/plans -- no worry, any help at all would be appreciated, just let me know.

-You will be allowed one reasonable sized drop bag that you will see twice: at Aid Station #2 and again at #4.
-BAGS only, no boxes or anything else solid, they just don't pack well.
-There will be aid at five locations (see below).
+You will be allowed one reasonable sized drop bag labeled with your name that you will see twice: at Aid Station #2 and again at #5.
+BAGS only, no boxes, hard shell luggage or anything else solid, they just don't pack well and quite frankly are a burden to the volunteers as well as just an overall PIA.
+Drop bags should also not be trash bags.
+Trash goes in trash bags and I'm easily confused.
+There will be aid at four locations, plus self serve water at one (see below).
 You will also be assigned an item to bring to contribute to the community aid.

 It's the AT, it's blazed white, how hard could it be to follow?

-That notwithstanding, PATC maps 5&6 [that's only one piece of paper] are required gear.
+That notwithstanding, PATC map 5&6 [that's only one piece of paper] is required gear.
 The last couple of miles leave the AT and are on a blue-blazed side trail.
-The map is available from the PATC store.
+This map is available from the PATC store.

 A working cell phone with a fully charged battery is also required gear.
 When you register, list your cell phone number - you may need to contact me or I may need to contact you during the event.

 You will also need a light in your drop bag -- except for the very fast, many will finish in the dark.
 Be prepared.